timkulp/ItsNotMagic/Chapter2.md

 **Effect** This is the same as a random encounter

 **Description** This hallucination is creating a monster from nothing.
-Use the Monstrous Manual’s (or Xanthar’s Guide to Everything) Random Encounter tables to select a monster to attack the characters.
+Use a Random Encounter table to select a monster to attack the characters.
 Feel free to generate multiple monsters to battle the players.

 These monsters are not real and cannot kill the characters.
 Any character reduced to zero hit points falls but is not killed (because these monsters aren’t real).
 If all characters are reduced to zero hit points then read the following: